 The powder inside the build chamber needs to be pre-heated so that it can be sintered with just the slightest exposure to the laser.
 Elevated temperature sintering of the powder surrounding a part being built can cause particle grains in the loose powder bed to fuse which compromises the quality of the powder.

 Since you will always end up with a portion of unused powder with every single print, you will inevitably accumulate so much unused nylon powder that has to be discarded.
-With this single detail, selective laser sintering printing already generates more waste compared with MJF that doesn’t preheat the powder.
+With this single detail, selective laser sintering printing already generates more waste compared with HP multi jet fusion (MJF) that doesn’t preheat the powder.
 The loose nylon powder is also a respiratory hazard which you’ll need to protect yourself from.

 Xometry’s SLS 3D printing services